-- 6. I will ensure that my behaviour both during and outside of work does not bring Concern into disrepute and does not impact on or undermine my ability to undertake the role for which I am employed. - 7.
-I will not abuse my position as a Concern staff member for personal gain by requesting, soliciting or accepting any payment, gift, service or favour (including sexual favours) from others, whether for my personal benefit or for the benefit of another person, in return for Concern support, goods or services. - 8.
+- 5. I will not use, distribute, sell or be in possession of illegal substances10 on Concern premises, whilst on Concern business, or whilst using Concern vehicles. - 6.
+I will ensure that my behaviour both during and outside of work does not bring Concern into disrepute and does not impact on or undermine my ability to undertake the role for which I am employed. - 7.
+I will not abuse my position as a Concern staff member for personal gain by requesting, soliciting or accepting any payment, gift, service or favour (including sexual favours) from others, whether for my personal benefit or for the benefit of another person, in return for Concern support, goods or services - 8.
 I will not enter into commercial sexual transactions at any time.
 11